-1. Street Grid.
-New and redevelopment must demonstrate the plan supports and accommodates the expansion of the public street grid to improve circulation for vehicles, pedestrians, and bicyclists.
-A circulation plan must be submitted for review by the City as part of any development permit in downtown unless waived by the City upon finding the project will not impact circulation or the enhancement of the public street grid.
+- 1. Street Grid.
+A circulation plan must be submitted for review by the City as part of any development permit in the Station District unless waived by the City upon finding the project will not impact circulation or the enhancement of the public street grid.
+New development and redevelopment must demonstrate the plan supports and accommodates the expansion of the public street grid to improve circulation for vehicles, pedestrians, and bicyclists. - 2.

-2. Block Size.
 Block Size.
+Block Size.
 The maximum block size is 400 feet and the maximum distance permitted between public streets.
 New public street alignments shall be consistent with the regulating plan map.
-The City may approve modifications to the street alignments and waive the 400-foot maximum block size to take advantage of existing travel corridors, the location of utilities, and required improvements.

-3. Private Streets.
+The City may approve modifications to the street alignments and waive the 400-foot maximum block size to take advantage of existing travel corridors, the location of utilities, and required improvements. - 3.
+Private Streets.
 Private streets shall only be permitted when the City has determined there is no public benefit for circulation in the Station District.
-All private streets must be constructed to public standards.

-4. Mid-Block Connections/Alleys.
-A minimum 20-foot-wide mid-block connection shall be provided at the midpoint along each block face or every 200 feet.
-The mid-block connections shall be designed to accommodate service needs and for pedestrian use and be free from permanent obstructions.

-5. Street Sections.
+All private streets must be constructed to public standards. - 4.
+Mid-Block Connections/Alleys.
+A minimum 20-foot-wide mid-block connection (alley) shall be provided at the midpoint along each block face or every 200 feet.
+The mid-block connections shall be designed to accommodate service needs and for pedestrian use and be free from permanent obstructions. - 5.
+Street Sections.
 The typical street sections provided below are the minimum requirements for the design of public streets.
 The City may approve modifications to the typical street section based on localized conditions and adjacent land uses.
 Modifications may include adding or removing on-street parking, wider sidewalks, loading zones, bicycle facilities, and transit accommodations.